About this course

 Following the completion of your research, the final examination of your MPhil will be via thesis and oral examination.

 You may be able progress from MPhil to PhD, via a written and oral assessment at the end of the programme.

+Research in the Liverpool School of Art and Design is conducted under the ART LABS research centre in the Mount Pleasant Campus.
 ART LABS comprises four research labs focused on the following themes: contemporary art; 3D digital art and applications in the real world; the uses of art and cultural enrichment; exhibitions and curatorship and design discourse and practice.

-Application and Selection
+Application and selection

 All research degree registrations are subject to approval by the Faculty and University’s Research Degrees Committee.
-The Applications process is as follows:
+The applications process is as follows:

 - Complete and submit your application using the online application form (Apply for MPhil Liverpool School of Art & Design).
 Please state in the research topic overview section, the application is for the MPhil Design, Discourse and Practice